keebanvillarreal/zetton/README.md

-# Zetton

-**Quantum-Assisted Binary Analysis Framework for Digital Forensics**
+# Zetton Quantum-Assisted Binary Analysis Framework

-Zetton is a next-generation reverse engineering and digital forensics framework that leverages quantum computing algorithms to enhance binary analysis capabilities.
-Named after the infamous kaiju, Zetton brings overwhelming analytical power to the field of cybersecurity research.

-## Vision

-Traditional reverse engineering tools like Ghidra, IDA Pro, and Binary Ninja excel at classical analysis but cannot leverage quantum computational advantages.
-Zetton bridges this gap by:

-1. **Quantum-Accelerated Search**: Using Grover's algorithm for O(√N) speedup in pattern matching and crypto constant identification
-2. **Hybrid Cryptanalysis**: Combining classical and quantum approaches to analyze cryptographic implementations
-3. **Post-Quantum Forensics**: Purpose-built tools for analyzing PQC implementations and quantum-resistant algorithms
-4. **Constraint Solving**: QAOA and VQE-based approaches for symbolic execution and deobfuscation
+A next-generation reverse engineering framework that combines classical binary analysis with quantum computing algorithms.
+Zetton bridges the gap between traditional tools like Ghidra and the emerging capabilities of quantum computers for enhanced cryptanalysis and pattern detection.

 ## Features

-### Core Analysis
-- Multi-format binary loading (ELF, PE, Mach-O)
-- Disassembly via Capstone engine
-- Control flow graph (CFG) and data flow graph (DFG) generation
-- Crypto algorithm identification

 ### Quantum Engine
 - Qiskit-based circuit construction